 In Byron Bay, you’re going to see that everyone seems a little more carefree and stress-free.
 People will be fresh from the surf with sand in their hair and barefooted on the ground.
 It’s the chilled out vibes and relaxed atmosphere of Byron Bay that also keeps festivals and retreats returning year after year.
 There’s always something for everyone from yoga retreats for the meditative, to Bluesfest and Splendour in the Grass for the festival heads.

 What’s the best time to visit Byron Bay?

-The best time to visit Bryon is during spring (Sep-Nov) and summer (Dec-Feb).
+The best time to visit Byron Bay is during spring (Sep-Nov) and summer (Dec-Feb).
 During the hottest months of the year, Byron can get extremely busy as December coincides with school holidays.
-So if you’re looking to avoid the crowds best stay away these months, and during late November as Byron is a popular destination for school leavers looking to celebrate the end of exams.
+So if you’re looking to avoid the crowds best stay away these months and during late November because Byron is a popular destination for school leavers looking to celebrate the end of their exams.

 - – There is 30km (16.8miles) worth of beach to get around in Byron Bay – so finding what feels like a private beach is a breeze!